 - Believing this, Twitter users who share links to fake news sites often also share links to traditional news outlets (see the connections in the network to the Washington Post, for example), but they do so primarily as evidence that their false belief was true.
 When the New York Times reports the mainstream story about the mass shooting, for instance, it is argued to be proof of a cover up.
 This is consistent with the backfire effect: exposure to facts tends to strengthen belief in misinformation rather than undermine it.

 In an interview with the Seattle Times, Starbird expresses distress at her findings.
 “I used to be a techno-utopian,” she explained, but she is now deeply worried about the “menace of unreality.”
 Emerging research suggests that believing in one conspiracy theory is a risk factor for believing in another.
 Individuals drawn to these sites out of a concern with the safety of vaccines, for example, may come out with a belief in a Clinton-backed pedophilia ring, a global order controlled by Jews, and an aversion to the only cure for misinformation: truth.
 “There really is an information war for your mind,” Starbird concluded.
-“And we’re losing it.”Lisa Wade, PhD is a Visiting Scholar at Tulane University.
-She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
-You can follow her on Twitter, Facebook, and Instagram.
+“And we’re losing it.”Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.